Donate Now!

 TTP Mentees

-• The Commitment: Engage in up to 10 hours of mentor time over a 12-month period, starting as you enter practice after July 1, 2024.
-Apply early as the program fills on a first-come, first-served basis.
+• The Commitment: Engage in up to 10 hours of mentor time over a 12-month period, starting as you enter practice – for residents, after July 1, 2026 – and for PRO candidates and academic registrants as soon as entry to supervised practice.

 • Tracking and Evaluation: In addition to meeting with mentors, mentees participate in program evaluation to help improve CAMINO.